 Freedom.
 The restoration of the broken heart.
 Those, and more, are the end result of a decision for Christ.
 We know that!
 But in order to help others know that, we have to get back to the basics; the basics that include the very beginning.

 Learn how to effectively explain the Gospel in terms and language that people will understand.
-I suggest using a version of the Bible that is written in modern English (unless, of course, you are witnessing to someone whose primary language can best be served by a Bible in that language).
+I suggest using a version of the Bible that is written in modern English (unless, of course, you are witnessing to someone whose primary language can best be served by a Bible in their language).

 Though the days are darker, and the avenues to reach people are more difficult, we still need to make a difference for the Kingdom of God.
 Remember, this Earth is not our real home, which brings up another point.